zevenet/zlb/README.md

 - **backups/**: Default folder where the configuration backups will be placed.
 - **config/**: Default folder where the load balancing services, health checks and network configuration files will be placed.
 - **etc/**: Some system files to configure ZEVENET Load Balancer services.
-- **lib/**: Folder where Zevenet funcionality library is located.
+- **lib/**: Folder where ZEVENET funcionality library is located.
 - **share/**: Folder for templates and other data.
 - **www/**: Backend API source files of ZEVENET Load Balancer.
 - *other*: License and this readme information.
-And `/usr/share/perl5/Zevent` with the entire Zevenet backend core.
+And `/usr/share/perl5/Zevent` with the entire ZEVENET backend core.

 ## ZEVENET Load Balancer Installation

 Currently, there is only available package for Debian Buster, the installation is not supported out of this operating system.

-There are two options to deploy a ZEVENET load balancer: The first is deploying the ZEVENET CE ISO, and the other is deploying a Debian Buster image and installing Zevenet with its dependencies.
+There are two options to deploy a ZEVENET load balancer: The first is deploying the ZEVENET CE ISO, and the other is deploying a Debian Buster image and installing ZEVENET with its dependencies.

 ### ISO

-ZEVENET CE ISO is a Debian Buster template with Zevenet already installed.
+ZEVENET CE ISO is a Debian Buster template with ZEVENET already installed.
 It can be got from the following link, clicking on the "Download ISO image" button.

 https://www.zevenet.com/products/community/

 ### Installation on Debian Buster

-If you prefer install zevenet yourself, you should get a Debian ISO installable from [debian.org](https://www.debian.org/distrib/).
+If you prefer install ZEVENET yourself, you should get a Debian ISO installable from [debian.org](https://www.debian.org/distrib/).
 This installation process has been only tested with the 64 bits version.

 Please, take into account these **requirements** before installing the load balancer: